MegalithicBTC/rizful-integration-demo/README.md

 ## Assumptions

-Some existing wallet services (coinos, others) identify users by nostr public/private keys, and allow signup without an email address or other means for the user to recover their funds.
+Some existing wallet services identify users by nostr public/private keys, and allow signup without an email address or other means for the user to recover their funds.

 Our view is that this is totally dangerous for normies, who: